 The Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) has overall policy responsibility for the AoS scheme, which is based on the Social Security Act 1991.
 FaHCSIA determines the duration of all AoS periods, the required bond amounts and eligibility requirements for social welfare payments.

-The Department of Immigration and Citizenship
+The Department of Immigration and Border Protection

 The department does not assess AoS applications.
 Where an AoS is required the department will decide a visa application based on advice from DHS whether an AoS has been accepted or not.

 The AoS scheme is managed by the DHS, which is responsible for: